opencontextinc/generate-sbom-yaml/README.md

-# sbom-artifact-context
+# generate-sbom-yaml

-This GitHub Action uses the GitHub dependency graph to generate a SBOM in SPDX format and an OpenContext YAML definition for the SBOM.
+This GitHub Action uses the GitHub dependency graph to generate a SBOM in SPDX format and an OpenContext artifact YAML definition for the SBOM.

 **NOTE**: This GitHub action does not keep the GitHub dependency graph updated.
 ## Usage